lusalga/starWarsApi/README.md

 2 - Modify the code so we can display all the data available on the API.

 3 - Add scroll bar to CardList

+4 - Add new Favicon file with a fun image to display